shesha-io/shesha-framework/README.md

 ### 3. Configure your UI

 Once you have exposed your domain and APIs, you can build your UI through our drag-and-drop form builder.
-There are over 40 different components including tables, lists, forms, sub-forms, modals and many more allowing you to build sophisticated and scalable enterprise applications without a line of front-end code.
+There are over 40 different components including tables, lists, forms, sub-forms, modals, and many more allowing you to build sophisticated and scalable enterprise applications without a line of front-end code.

 <p align="center">
 <img alt="Expose your APIs" src="https://github.com/shesha-io/shesha-framework/blob/main/static/form-configuration.gif" />
 </p>

-Where the configuration only approach is too limiting, you can add Javascript snippets to implement more advanced behaviour or build custom components or entire pages using React.
+Where the configuration-only approach is too limiting, you can add Javascript snippets to implement more advanced behavior or build custom components or entire pages using React.

 ### 4. Deploy your app

-Simply deploy your application as you would any other ASP.NET Core web-site with Sql Server.
-Deploy on your favourite cloud or on-premise.
+Simply deploy your application as you would any other ASP.NET Core website with Sql Server.
+Deploy on your favorite cloud or on-premise.

 ## Getting Started

-The easiest way to get started is downloading a starter template and by following our [tutorial videos](https://www.youtube.com/watch?v=-QqzmP30kBs&list=PLEFomNQeAmo2Azy7aWqjX5oiIAeKiFCzt) that will take you through the full process of building your first Shesha application.
+The easiest way to get started is by downloading a starter template and by following our [tutorial videos](https://www.youtube.com/watch?v=-QqzmP30kBs&list=PLEFomNQeAmo2Azy7aWqjX5oiIAeKiFCzt) that will take you through the full process of building your first Shesha application.

 ## Support and Community

 Issues are inevitable.
-When you have one, our entire team and our active developer community is around to help.<br>
+When you have one, our entire team and our active developer community are around to help.<br>

 💬 Talk to us on [Discord](https://discord.gg/pdDh7JRNGp)<br>
 📄 Find a solution in our [Documentation](https://shesha-documentation.readthedocs.io/)<br>